-The Software Applications tab displays applications that have been recognized by the Software Applications Index.
+The Software Applications tab displays applications that have been recognized by the SAI recognition or the Installed applications recognition.
 It is not displayed when the application list is empty even if a recognition method was specified.

 See Configuring Recognition Settings on page 203 for information about how to set up the recognition method.